abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 These are straightforward ways to define the forces that cause so much chaos in our lives and so many difficulties in our minds.
-The mind takes a simple perception with a given activity*---*walking along a path, picking up a length of pipe, chopping up some carrots, putting one's things away in a room, or any of the hundred little tasks of the day*---*and then runs with it: *This is what I'm doing.
+The mind takes a simple perception with a given activity---walking along a path, picking up a length of pipe, chopping up some carrots, putting one's things away in a room, or any of the hundred little tasks of the day---and then runs with it: *This is what I'm doing.
 This is mine.
 Those are not his.
 Who's moved my shoes?* Or it identifies with ideas about who we are, for instance that we're weaker than others: *I'm pretty feeble, not nearly as strong as I used to be.* The mind takes simple feelings and perceptions, these habits of possessiveness and identification, and uses them to fuel what we see, hear, smell, taste, touch, and think, the objects of our six sense bases.
-Then*---*whoosh!---off it all goes.
+Then---whoosh!---off it all goes.
 The papañca erupts.

 I often think of it like a mill.
-The papañca dhammas*,*possessiveness and identification, are like the engine that keeps the mill churning.
+The papañca dhammas, possessiveness and identification, are like the engine that keeps the mill churning.
 We simply feed into the mill the objects of the six sense bases.
 And out of it pours papañca, the endless flow of mental chatter.
-We need to pay attention to the engine, to turn it off or stop giving it fuel, rather than getting lost in the stream of mental chatter*---*the commenting, regretting, planning, and inflating that goes on.
+We need to pay attention to the engine, to turn it off or stop giving it fuel, rather than getting lost in the stream of mental chatter---the commenting, regretting, planning, and inflating that goes on.
 Then the whole thing gets a lot quieter and more peaceful.
 The mind can clearly be aware of the present without creating this whole welter of confusion around it.